Mavs can’t finish comeback against Boston, Luka fouls out and they now face elimination

 The two all-star forwards combined for 61 points and Brown was a key catalyst in Boston’s decisive run in the second half.
 With Tatum on the bench, the Celtics only led 71-65 with 3 minutes, 50 seconds remaining in the third quarter.
 Boston outscored Dallas 20-5 over the next five minutes of game time and established a commanding 91-70 lead at the start of the fourth.

 Brown scored almost half of the points during the run including a 3-pointer to open the fourth quarter.
 To the Mavericks’ credit, Dallas answered with a 12-0 run to make it a nine-point game with 8 minutes remaining.
-Dallas cut it to a one possession game before Doncic fouled out while trying to take a charge.
+Dallas cut it to a one possession game before Doncic fouled out after getting caught trying to slow down Brown in transition.

+Doncic was called for four fouls in the fourth quarter and tried his best to not voice his frustration at the officials postgame.

+“I don’t want to say nothing,” Doncic said.
+“But six fouls in the NBA Finals?
+Come on man, be better than that.”

 Even with Doncic sidelined, the game was still up for grabs as two buckets by Dereck Lively cut it to 100-98 with just over a minute remaining.
 The Mavs had one last shot to make it a one possession game, but Irving’s 3 fell short and Boston hit its free throws to ice the game.